qu3vipon/python-ddd/README.md

 ## Intro
 I have adopted the DDD pattern for my recent FastAPI project.
 DDD makes it easier to implement complex domain problems.
-Improved readability and easier modification of code has resulted in significant productivity gains.
+Improved readability and easier code modification have greatly increased productivity.
-As a result, stable service and project management has become possible.
+As a result, stable service and project management have become possible.
-I'm very satisfied with it, so I want to share this experience.
+I'm very satisfied with it, so I want to share this experience and knowledge.

 ### Why DDD?
 Using DDD makes it easy to maintain collaboration with domain experts, not only engineers.